dsa110/heim_cand_plotter/README.md

       *If, in this second case, other pointings are present in the top directory, the "<" and ">" keys can be used to switch between the candidates of individual pointings.
 However, the data must be structured [in the way described below](https://gitlab.com/houben.ljm/heim_cand_plotter/-/edit/master/README.md#assumed-data-structure) for this to work properly.*

-Thirdly, is the shown inspection plotter a GUI to allow interaction with the plotted candidates.
+Thirdly, if the `` --interactive`` option is given, is the shown inspection plotter, a GUI to allow interaction with the plotted candidates.
 For instance, you can click on any candidate to get more detailed information about that specific candidate.
 If the ``--waterfall`` option is given AND the corresponding Filterbanks are present in the pointing directory, one can also immediately inspect the RAW data of a specific selected candidate.
 Three options are therefore given in the plotter:
  * **"Check DM"**       - useful to check if the given DM by Heimdall is actually the value that returns a signal with the highest SNR.
  * **"Waterfall"**      - shows the dedispersed dynamic spectrum of a candidate.
  * **"Waterfall DM=0"** - shows the dispersed dynamic spectrum of a candidate (the raw data).

+The plots are then saved as pngs in heim_cand_plotter/saved_plots.

 These functionalities should help a user to faster determine the "realness" of candidates produced by Heimdall.
 Hopefully you will find this plotter useful for your work.
 Happy singe pulse searching!